nayhallbaqai/AndroidTechTestPokemon/README.md

 This codebase includes a near complete implementation of a card game application.
 The application is complete with the exception of the RoundFactoryImpl class which is a stub.
 You must implement the RoundFactoryImpl so that it allows the game to be played.

-Tests are included for the class in RoundFactoryImplTest however they are not exhaustive, please feel free to add any tests you feel are necessary.
+Tests are included for the class in RoundFactoryImplTest; however, they are not exhaustive.
+You are required to add at least three tests and provide comments in the code to say why you feel the test is required.

 _Note: The applications is written in Kotlin, you may change the RoundFactoryImpl and RoundFactoryImplTest to Java if you prefer._